If you really want to see what your brand new 4K telly and AV system is capable of, it seems only correct to get the best tool for the job.

-If you missed the film during its brief cinema release or haven't seen Close Encounters of the Third Kind before, you ought to see this release.
+If you missed the film during its brief cinema release or haven't seen Close Encounters of the Third Kind before, you need to see this release.

-This trilogy capper is arguably the best of the bunch as Andy Serkis' attempts to lead his apes to salvation while also trying to curb his need for revenge against Woody Harrelson's Colonel.
+This trilogy capper is arguably the best of the Apes bunch, as Andy Serkis' Caesar attempts to lead his apes to salvation while also trying to curb his need for revenge against Woody Harrelson's Colonel.

-Despite being another upscale to 4K, there's arguably more detail and a greater range fo tones on offer.
-The Atmos is a precise and subtle affair that opens up the soundstage in welcome ways.
+Despite being another upscaled-to-4K effort, there's arguably more detail and a greater range of tones on offer.
+The soundtrack is a precise and subtle affair that opens up the soundstage - especially in Atmos - in a welcoming way.

 War may not be packed with action, but it serves as a great conclusion to the series and to Caesar's story from young ape to inspirational leader.

-Director Edgar Wright returns with another kinetic and idiosyncratic film with musically obsessed Baby Driver.
+Director Edgar Wright returns with another kinetic and idiosyncratic film in the musically obsessed Baby Driver.

-The real draw of the film is the integration of music into the narrative, with the Atmos track an accurate and spacious effort that allows the music to soar.
+The real draw is the integration of music into the narrative, with the Atmos track an accurate and spacious effort that allows the music to soar.
 The image is solid, retaining the film's sense of colour and detail.